jsong022/minesweeper/README.md

 - left click on boxes to reveal that tile
 - right click on boxes to toggle flag
 	- flagged tile cannot be revealed
+- on Loss:
+	- all Mines that have not been flagged are revealed
+	- Exploded Mine (the cause of loss) is marked with a red background
+	- all incorrect Flags are crossed out

 ### Instructions for Command Line version
 - Game will first prompt for the minefield dimensions and the total number of mines